Table of Contents

 Health Insurance Marketplaces

 If you do not have access to insurance offered by an employer and do not qualify for Medicaid, you can look for affordable health insurance through the health insurance marketplaces.
-These marketplaces for individuals and families are available either through your state, if it chose to set up a marketplace, or through the federal government, if your state chose not to participate.
+These marketplaces for individuals and families are available either through your state, if it chose to set one up, or through the federal government, if your state chose not to participate.
 Click here to learn more about enrolling in the federal marketplace.

 For those who have trouble paying, there are federal tax credits and subsidies (money the government gives you) for people with low and middle incomes to help make the insurance premiums more affordable.